 APRIL Group’s Indonesia operations PT Riau Andalan Pulp and Paper’s (RAPP) ongoing commitment to community development continues to make the headlines in Riau.Employee volunteers help build 1.5km roadStaff in the...

 Pacific Oil & Gas Ltd. (PO&G) is an independent energy resources development company focused on helping meet the increasing energy requirements of growing Asian economies.
 Formed in 2003, it invests, develops, builds, owns, and operates innovative projects throughout the energy supply chain.
-In this series ‘Aiding China’s Clean Energy Transition’, we take a peek at some of its operating assets in China.
+In this series ‘Aiding Asia’s Clean Energy Transition’, we take a peek at some of its operating assets in China.

 Six massive LNG storage tanks, three of which are 200,000 cubic meters each and the largest single LNG (liquefied natural gas) storage tank built in China, and 10 million tonnes of LNG per year.

 Since it commenced operations in 2011, the Jiangsu Rudong LNG Receiving Terminal (RT) has unloaded over 380 LNG carriers with a collective 31 million tonnes of LNG from 20 countries across five continents.
 Qatar, Australia and Russia make up the highest number of arrivals.
 After re-gasification, this translates to 44 billion cubic meters of natural gas supplied to domestic markets.

 When converted, a cubic meter of natural gas generates approximately 5 kilowatt-hours of electricity, sufficient to meet a family’s daily needs.
 In the last nine years, the facility has on average powered 13 million homes annually.